Biochao/PKMNFrames-Facebook/README.md

 Features include:

-  • Option to read a subtitle file and add the correct caption to the tweet To use srt files for captions frames need to be named in milliseconds by ffmpeg
+  • Option to read a subtitle file and add the correct caption to the post To use srt files for captions frames need to be named in milliseconds by ffmpeg

   • Option for Discord error reporting and end of episode messages